napari/docs/docs/naps/8-telemetry.md

 ## Implementation

-The main thing for implementation should be the low cost of maintenance.
+The key consideration for implementation should be the low cost of maintenance.
 So the solution should be as simple as possible.
 We could either use existing solutions on the server side or implement our own.

 The benefit of existing solutions is that most of the work is already done.
 The downside is that it may require additional cost of maintenance.
 This cost may be caused by many features that are not needed for napari and could increase the risk of leaking data.
 Quick checks of their code revealed they are implemented in techniques that are not familiar to napari core devs.
 So, if we decide to use them, we should select an SAS solution that will be maintained by the company.